 2〉 Can Iodine be used for treating toenail fungus?

 Applying a single drop of the iodine solution regularly on the tip of the toenail that is affected proves effective.
-Iodine then travels instantly into the depths of the affected subungual tissues.

 3〉 What is the time taken to cure the fungus with Iodine?

 The process is quite long, depending on the extent of the fungus present on your toenails.
-It takes about six months to get cleared.

 4〉 Are Lugol’s solution and iodine the same?

 The solution consists of potassium iodide and Iodine, which are used as antiseptics and reagents with potential uses for the diagnosis of cancer.
-Iodine in the Lugol’s solution is known to connect to the alpha-1,4glucans discovered in the polysaccharides known as glycogen.

 5〉 Is white iodine aid in treating nail fungus?

 The other product that is successful enough is the decolorized Iodine, considered the white Iodine.
-The product improves the brittle and weak nails.

 6〉 Which is the most effective treatment for toenail fungus?

-Terbinafine is the ideal pill for treating the toenail fungus.
-There is evidence that is suggested in working in a better way compared to the other alternatives with less adverse effects.
+There is evidence that is suggested working in a better way compared to the other alternatives with fewer adverse effects.

 7〉 How good is Iodine for toe infection?